-To make matters worse, she still hadn't heard from her older brother, who'd left several months ago with a French garrison as a legionnaire, on a quest to find a lost Egyptian city or something (she hadn't quite gotten all the details) and she had yet to receive even a single letter.
+To make matters worse, she still hadn't heard from her older brother, a Legionnaire who'd left several months ago with his garrison on a quest to find a lost Egyptian city or something (she hadn't quite gotten all the details) and she had yet to receive even a single letter.
 Madeline was not only tired, hungry, angry, and broke, but she was also worried to the point of irrationality.

 "Hey, Maddie," Rick replied in a scratchy voice.
-He leaned heavily on her as she helped him up the walk to the apartment entrance.
+He leaned heavily on her as she helped him towards the apartment entrance.
 "You look good."

-Madeline rolled her eyes.
+Madeline rolled her eyes at his cavalier attitude.
 "You don't," she replied shortly.
 "What the hell do you expect me to do with that horse?"

 Rick shrugged, unconcerned.
 "I don't give a damn," he rasped.
 "Not my horse."

-Madeline helped him into the apartment and deposited him in one of the cheap wooden chairs sitting in their kitchen space.
-She poured a glass of water from the faucet and slid it in front of him.
-He gulped it down so quick his throat might as well have been a drain, and then immediately motioned for more.
+Madeline helped him into the apartment and deposited him in one of the cheap wooden chairs sitting in her kitchen space.
+She put a glass under the faucet and then slid the water in front of him.
+He gulped it down in seconds and immediately motioned for more.